DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 whatever is specific for one deployment and different for another, all of that ideally goes in to the `.env` file.

-These variables will be available for docker-compose when building the container with `docker-compose up`.
+If `.env` file is present in the directory with the compose file, it is automatically loaded and these variables will be available for docker-compose when building the container with `docker-compose up`.
 This allows compose files to be moved from system to system more freely and changes are done to the `.env` file.

 Often variable should be available also inside the running container.
-For that it must be declared in the `environment` section of the compose file, as can be seen later in caddie's `docker-compose.yml`
+For that it must be declared in the `environment` section of the compose file, as can be seen next in caddie's `docker-compose.yml`

 *extra info:*</br>
 `docker-compose config` shows how compose will look with the variables filled in.

-#### - Create docker-compose.yml
+### - Create docker-compose.yml

 `docker-compose.yml`
 ```yml